 Set up the location for storing data on your computer

 It's important to know where the data is stored on your computer in case you ever need to reload your library from a backup.
-The default for the Zotero folder is not always intuitive, so choose a file location that makes sense to you.
+Zotero creates a default folder when it opens the first time.

 Adding items to your library with one click